 DHCP is the network protocol which allows nodes to obtain IP-address and other necessary network parameters automatically.
 It allows to avoid manual setup of workstations in the LAN and reduces the mistakes.
 DHCP is a client-server protocol: to be automatically configured, the workstation-client requests server and get the necessary parameters from it.
-In the DHCP module you can turn on/off the DHCP-server, check its performance, and set some parameters.

-The setup for DHCP is separate for every LAN and is located in the “Providers and networks” module.
 To allow DHCP in a LAN, you need to edit the LAN, enable “Allow DHCP in this network” option, and set a range of IP-addresses that will be given to this LAN’s nodes (syntax should be either like 192.168.1.1-192.168.1.100, or like 192.168.1.1\16).

 DHCP-server uses the same list of the IP and MAC addresses connections, as the ARP table.

 On the “Log” tab you can find a summary of all system messages of the DHCP service.
 Log is divided into pages, you can navigate between pages using “Next” and “Previous” buttons, or enter the page number to proceed to it directly.

 Log entries are marked with color depending on its type.
 Normal messages are while, system statuses (Enabling/Disabling) are green, errors are red.

 In the top right corner there is a search line.
 You can use it to look for specific log entries.
 Log always shows events of the current date.